quantxt/qtcurate-sdk-python/README.md

 # Quantxt Theia Python client library

-The official [Quantxt][quantxt] Java client library.
+The official [Quantxt][quantxt] Python client library.

 Theia is a fully managed document extraction software.
 User needs to first configure the fields that they want to extract.
-Theia guarantees correct extraction of content if the fields are configured properly.
-Fields can be embedded in plain text, within tables or within form documents.
+Theia guarantees correct extraction of data if the fields are configured properly.
+Fields can be embedded in plain text, within tables or within forms.

-Theia can process documents in various formats including PDF, TIFF, PNG, TXT and Ms Excel.
+Theia can process documents in various formats including PDF, TIFF, PNG, JPEG, TSV, TXT and Ms Excel.
 Scanned documents are automatically detected and run through OCR before extraction.

 ## Installation